Informfully/Documentation/docs/source/participatory.rst

 .. note::

   This tutorial outlines part of the workflow for the `Informfully Recommenders <https://github.com/Informfully/Recommenders>`_ repository.
-  The `Recommenders Pipeline <https://informfully.readthedocs.io/en/latest/recommenders.html>`_ provides and overview of all components.
+  The `Recommenders Pipeline <https://informfully.readthedocs.io/en/latest/recommenders.html>`_ provides an overview of all components.
   And you can look at the `Tutorial Notebook <https://github.com/Informfully/Experiments/tree/main/experiments/tutorial>`_ for hands-on examples of everything outlined here.

 Overview
 --------

-There are three main issues that need to be addresses.
+There are three main issues that need to be addressed.
 1. How to determine the normative distribution of news articles.
 2. How to quantify and discretize this distribution into a 1D list or 2D grid.
 3. How to translate the distribution into a matrix for a recommendation.